leibovic/baby-in-tow/README.md

 Netlify is configured to deploy a new preview environment for each PR, and we use those to validate code changes before merging.

 However, the `staging` branch is configured to point to our [staging spreadsheet](https://docs.google.com/spreadsheets/d/1FQJHr9FR8Qgprzh8ggxQs4_InP4bZIJhEwDgAlbcOAQ/edit#gid=1116228380).
-This environment is used for validating new data.
+This [staging environment](https://staging--babyintow.netlify.com) is used for validating new data.
 We will continually rebase this branch on master, but otherwise no development will happen on it.

 ## Geocoding Addresses